sburlot/phonecalls/README.md

 - <b>swisscom_calls.php</b> should be made available via a webserver so the iOS app can use it.

+## Notes ##

+The Swisscom.pl script uses Prowl http://www.prowlapp.com to send notifications.
+Comment if you don't use it.

+Rename the swisscom_calls.php page and switch your server to HTTPS, so your data remains almost private (just kidding because NSA)

 The iOS app is for iPhone/IOS7.

-Note: It's my first ARC app and I feel dirty.
+It's my first ARC app and I feel dirty.
 I'm not in control of the memory management and I don't like it.

 No Storyboards, because.